Tennu/tennu.github.io/plugins/factoids.md

     <dd><b>Required String</b>.
 A relative path from the current working directory to the location of the factoids database.</dd>

     <dt>factoids-trigger</dt>
     <dd>Optional String.
-Only private messages that start with the trigger will look up factoids.</dd>
+Only messages that start with the trigger will look up factoids.</dd>
 </dl>

 ## Commands